zawarski/Leaflet.VectorGrid/README.md

 	}
 };

-At this time, only polylines and polygons can be styled.
-There is no support (yet) for symbolizing points.
+Polylines and polygons can be styled exactly like normal Leaflet overlays, points can be styled like CircleMarkers.

 var pbfLayer = L.vectorGrid.protobuf(url, vectorTileOptions).addTo(map);